-To reach Majuli Island you need to cross the Brahmaputra River in a ferry (or in a comparatively smaller boat) full of people, cattle, cars, and whatnot.
-No it’s not like travelling on the roof of a bus, but something more interesting than that.
+From Nimrati Ghar in Jorhat to Majuli Island is a nearly 1-hour ferry ride (or in a comparatively smaller boat) in Brahmaputra River.
+The ferry can be full of people, cattle, cars, and whatnot.
+It’s nothing like travelling on the roof of a bus, but something more interesting than that.

 The island in itself is a complete world – full of space and freedom – detached from the outside world and standing alone, without any influence of urban sprawl.

-As if that wasn’t enough, its people and their warmth give you a thousand more reasons to visit Majuli Island and stay there forever.
+As if that wasn’t enough, its people and their warmth will give you a thousand more reasons to visit Majuli Island and want to stay there forever.

-But the best way to get around Majuli is on an old-school bicycle, which you can rent from almost anywhere in Majuli for Rs 100 a day.
+But the best way to get around the place is on an old-school bicycle that you can rent for about Rs 100 a day.

-Riding a bicycle in Majuli island has its own grace.
-It makes you feel that you’re perhaps living in the golden era of 60’s or 70’s – where beauty and culture are perfectly intertwined.
+Renting a bicycle in Majuli island has its own grace.
+It makes you feel that you’re perhaps living in the golden era of the 60s or 70s – where beauty and culture are perfectly intertwined.
 It will simply set your soul free and take your mind to another level of freshness.

-To make your stay simply delightful the entire island offers simple tribal-style cottages made on stilts and spread around an open riveting area.
+To make your stay simple and delightful the island offers tribal-style cottages standing on bamboo stilts, spread around an open riveting piece of land.

-This is ‘Ygdrasill Bamboo Cottage’ where I happened to spend a week and ended up losing my heart to its beautiful setup and a bunch of great hosts.
+This is ‘Yggdrasill Bamboo Cottage’ where I happened to spend a week and appreciating the beautify of the place.

 One can also opt to stay in a Satra which are like Ashrams, for as much as Rs 150 a day.
 A Satra is basically a Hindu monastery where Hindu monks learn Indian philosophy, scriptures and worship Lord Vishnu.

-There are a total of 25 Satras across the island today accommodating between 50 to 500 disciples each – which makes Majuli a hot touristic destination for various globetrotters, as well as a place of high religious significance.
+There are a total of 25 Satras across the island today accommodating between 50 to 500 disciples each.
+So other than being a popular tourist destination, the island has a high religious significance too.

 Majuli island is the largest river island in the world.
 Located in Assam in the mighty Brahmaputra River, this 400 sq km island is a surreal and sprawling emerald of mesmerizing landscapes in its verdant and vast forests.
 I heard many people boasting about its surreal landscapes in a way that it would inspire even the most uninterested person to go and explore the place.